 Why should we learn Indonesian Language?
 Indonesian language (or Bahasa Indonesia) is the official national language of Indonesia.
 It is based on a version of Malay from the Riau islands in western Indonesia.
 It was first declared the official language with the declaration of Indonesian independence in 1945, following the 1928 unifying-language declaration in the Indonesian Youth Pledge.

-e and it is one of most widely spoken languages in the world.
+Almost 100% of Indonesia's 240 million inhabitants speak the language and it is one of most widely spoken languages in the world.
 Most Indonesians, aside from speaking the national language, are fluent in another regional language or local dialect (examples include Minangkabau, Batak, Atjeh, Sundanese, Javanese, Madura, Balinese, Papua, etc) that are commonly used at home and within the local community.

 Over the years, the Bahasa Indonesian, mostly through trade contacts, international media and international relationship, have been influenced and expanded by foreign languages such as Sanskrit, Tamil, Chinese, Arabic, Portuguese, Dutch, and English.
 By having the ability to communicate in Bahasa Indonesia, foreigners, travellers, business people or whoever will feel so helpfull to relate to the Indonesian people, get comfort where you want to go, and get safe much more out of visits.
 Moreover, there are a lot of beautiful natural tourism destinations in this country, not just BALI.